endlessm/hack-web/prototypes/web-fizzics/README.md

 # Bundling Fizzics side-by-side with dialogue

-Goal: Bundle a toy app (Fizzics) without modifications.
-This prototype is about figuring out how modularization and bundling can work on web.
+Goal: Bundle a toy app (Fizzics) without (or with minimal) modifications.
+This prototype is about figuring out how modularization and bundling can work on the web.

+- **material-ui** as UI framework.
+It uses React and implements Material Design.

+- **dat.GUI** for quick-and-dirty toolbox.

 ## Setup: